psksvp/ScalaPI/readme.md

 * JDK 1.8 RASPBIAN JESSIE has this by default.

 ## Build
 After cloning this repos, run make all from command line.
-A prebuilt jar is also provided in the repos.
+A prebuilt jar (ScalaPi.jar) is also provided in the repos.
 ```
 > cd ScalaPi
 > make all